2.3 Messaging using FHIR Resources

 In order to ensure consistency of processing, the logical rules regarding processing of envelope id and

-SHALL be followed when messages are processed using the mailbox.
+message id described above SHALL be followed when messages are processed using the mailbox.
 No such rules apply regarding

 documents - if the client receives no response, it should continue to submit the document until it does.
 Servers SHALL